William H. Adams

 Represented the sellers in a sale of the largest livestock ranch in Utah.

-Represented the buyers in the acquisition of one of the largest phosphate fertilizer manufacturing plants in the western United States.
+Represented the buyers in the acquisition of one of the largest phosphate fertilizer manufacturing plants in the western U.S.

 Represented the sellers of a food processing business with food processing plants located in several states.

-Represented a multi-national company in numerous acquisitions including businesses located in the United States, Canada, New Zealand, Australia, Italy, Germany, Switzerland and the U.K.
+Represented a multinational company in numerous acquisitions including businesses located in the U.S., Canada, New Zealand, Australia, Italy, Germany, Switzerland and the U.K.

 Bill has handled federal tax controversy matters and trials for clients both in administrative resolution and in trials in the U.S. Tax Court.
 He has also represented clients in state tax matters before administrative agencies and has tried state tax cases in the Utah courts.
 He has argued tax cases in the Utah Supreme Court, the U.S. Court of Appeals, Tenth Circuit, and the U.S. Court of Appeals, Ninth Circuit.
 See Elliotts, Inc. v.
 Commissioner, 716 F.2d 1241 (9th Cir.
 1983)